GJDuck/e9patch/doc/e9tool-user-guide.md

   native layout is a relatively slow operation.
 * For technical reasons, the `%rip` register is considered constant and cannot be modified.
+* The `state` argument is a pointer to a structure containing all general-purpose and flag registers.
+  See the `examples/state.c` example for the structure layout.
+  The values in the structure can be modified, in which case the corresponding register will be updated accordingly.
+  The structure does not include the stack register (`%rsp`) which must be passed separately.

 ---
 ##### <a id="s2211">2.2.1.1 Pass-by-pointer</a>